enioxt/EGOS/CONTRIBUTING.md

     *   Explain the changes and the reasoning behind them.
     *   Ensure all automated checks (CI/CD, linters - if configured) pass.
 11. **Code Review:** Project maintainers will review your PR.
 Be responsive to feedback and make necessary adjustments.

+## AI Collaboration Workflow

+EGOS leverages AI coding assistants (like Cascade) to accelerate development.
+When collaborating with AI:

+*   **Follow Guidelines:** Adhere strictly to the [AI Collaboration Guidelines](.cursor/rules/ai_collaboration_guidelines.mdc).
+*   **Human Review MANDATORY:** All AI-generated output (code, documentation, plans, tests) **MUST** be reviewed and verified by a human developer.
+The developer retains full responsibility for the final committed code.
+*   **Handover Standards:** Use the [AI Handover Standard](.cursor/rules/ai_handover_standard.mdc) when transferring context between sessions or agents.
+*   **Clarity:** Provide clear, concise instructions and context to the AI.
+*   **Verification:** Treat AI suggestions as proposals; verify their correctness, security, and alignment with project standards before integration.

 ## Standard Commit & Push Workflow (Main Branch)